GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/stableVerticalFault/Example.rst

 In this example, a poroelastic model is established to evaluate the spatial evolution of displacement and stress fields associated with reservoir depletion.
-A frictionless configuration is achieved by setting both the friction coefficient and cohesion to zero, enabling shear slip.
+A stable fault regime is enforced by assigning friction and cohesion parameters that inhibit fault reactivation.
-Depletion induces localized slip along fault planes in contact with the reservoir.
+Depletion induces stress changes along fault planes in contact with the reservoir, with stress concentrations observed at the interface between the reservoir layers and the overburden and underburden.
-The problem is solved using two different workflows available in GEOS, and the results are compared with the published study of `(Jansen and Meulenbroek, 2022)  <https://njgjournal.nl/index.php/njg/article/view/11453/17972>`__
+Simulations are performed using two distinct GEOS workflows, and the results are validated against the study of `(Jansen and Meulenbroek, 2022)  <https://njgjournal.nl/index.php/njg/article/view/11453/17972>`__